o19s/opensearch-search-quality-evaluation/prfaq.md

 ### How does this fit into the broader Search Relevance Workbench?

 The Search Evaluation Framework is a key component within the Search Relevance Workbench.
 It's the part that specifically handles creating judgments, running query sets, and analyzing metrics.
-The Workbench provides the overall environment, and this framework provides the specific tools for evaluation.
+The Search Relevaance Workbench provides the overall environment, and the Search Evaluation Framework provides the specific tools for evaluation.

 ### What's the underlying technology stack?

 It's built to work directly with OpenSearch and leverages OpenSearch Dashboards for visualization.
+It is a standalone Java application that features a command-line interface.

 ### How are judgments stored and managed?

-TODO
+Judgment sets are stored in OpenSearch indexes and created using the CLI.

+- Should the CLI be able to delete judgment sets?

 ### How scalable is the framework?
 Can it handle large query sets and massive datasets?